AaravMohanty/CS180GroupProject/README.md

 **How to compile and run the program:**
 1. Go to your project directory which contains all of this project’s files on terminal and run the command: javac *.java to compile all of the files
-2. After compiling, you can run the main method class called “RunProject.java” using the following command on terminal: java runProject
+2. After compiling, you can run the main method class in order to try it out without establishing a server or client called “RunProject.java” using the following command on terminal: java RunProject
+3. To run the project with multiple clients, run the "Server.java" class using the following command on terminal: java Server -- followed by as many clients as needed using the following command on terminal: java Client
-3. When you run that, the program will give you a menu of options and you can follow the instructions accordingly to create an account, log into an account, add friends, remove friends, message users, block users, unblock users, and view users.
+4. When you run that, the program will give you a menu of options and you can follow the instructions accordingly to create an account, log into an account, or exit, followed by a series of options dependent on what you choose.

 **Submission:**
 Elan Smyla - Submitted Vocareum workspace